friend1ws/nanomonsv/README.md

 ### validate

-This command perform validation of the candidate SVs by alignment of tumor and matched control BAM files, and is part of the procedures of `get` command.
+This command, which is part of the procedures of `get` command, performs validation of the candidate SVs by alignment of tumor and matched control BAM files.
-This may be helpful for evaluation of SV tools of short-read platform when pairs of short-read and long-read sequencing data are available.
+This may be helpful for the evaluation of SV tools of the short-read platform when pairs of short-read and long-read sequencing data are available.
 This is still in alpha version.